Tai Lue language: Writing systems

 Tai Lue is written in three different scripts.
 One is the Fak Kham script, a variety of the Thai script of Sukhothai.
 The second is the Tham script, which was reformed in the 1950s, but is still in use and has recently regained government support.
 The new script is a simplified version of the old script.

 Fak Kham

-An ancient script, also used in Kengtung, Northern Thailand and Northern Laos centuries ago.
+Fak Kham is an ancient script, also used in Kengtung, Northern Thailand and Northern Laos centuries ago.

 Tham

 The Tham script is called 老傣文 lao dai wen (Old Dai script) in Chinese.
-Readable by the most people in Burma, Laos, Thailand and Vietnam.
+It is readable by most people in Burma, Laos, Thailand and Vietnam.